thejamesgore/ga-projects/GA-Project-3/README.md

 export default secureRoute;
 ```

-I set up a postman workspace so if any member of the team wished to test any functionality locally they would be able to however we mostly used zoom and postman on my machine for time efficiency.
+I set up a postman workspace so if any member of the team wished to test any functionality locally they would be able to.
+However, we mostly used zoom and postman on my machine for time efficiency.
 We tested our endpoints with and without a bearer token for those that were and weren't locked down by our secure route.

 ![Alt text](https://user-images.githubusercontent.com/83005220/147378515-e67aa3af-abc5-4705-aa3f-862739922330.png 'Postman')

 ### Day 8-9:

-Similar to our initial approach creating our backend, we coded as a group and initialized our React frontend locally on my machine using Zoom and VS Code Live Share to edit the same project file ensuring a functional base frontend we could push to git hub.
+Similar to our initial approach creating our backend, we coded as a group and initialized our React frontend locally on my machine, using Zoom and VS Code Live Share to edit the same project file.
+This ensured a functional base frontend we could push to Git Hub before we worked on componenets individually.
 We created a simple layout, functionality to call our backend using Axios, and the basics of responsive search on our coutries page.
-From here my focus was purely on the members dashboard while my team created other aspects of the app such as CountriesCard component and search.
+From here my focus was on the members dashboard while my team created other aspects of the app, such as CountriesCard component and responsive search.

 ### Day 10-14: